Some Answers to Credit Score Mysteries

 Each time a consumer applies for a loan, credit card or auto loan, they are having their credit checked.
 These credit checks are used by lenders to determine if the consumer is able to obtain financing.
 Every time a lender checks a consumers credit history, it shows up on the consumers credit bureau (Experian, Trans Union and Equifax) as an inquiry.
 These inquires can drop the consumers credit scores if too many inquiries are made in a certain period of time.

 Many lenders rely on the FICO scores they pull when running a consumers credit history.
-These scores are tabulated by software from Fair, Isaac and Company, INC along with what information on the consumers history.
+These scores are tabulated by software from Fair, Isaac and Company Inc, along with what information is on the consumers history.
 Due to increasing pressure on Fair, Issac and Company to release how their software works, they have released information on how their scoring model calculates a FICO score for the consumer.

-Inquires on a credit report are an indicator of risk.
-And according to Fair Isaac and Company, the more inquires made means the more likely the consumer will not be able to pay his bills.
+Inquires on a credit report are an indicator of risk and according to Fair Isaac and Company, the more inquires made means the more likely the consumer will not be able to pay his bills.
 When consumers want to buy or refinance a home, they usually contact more then one mortgage company for information.
-In order for the consumer to get accurate information from several mortgages companies, they need to have their credit checked by each mortgage company which in turn leads too many inquiries (especially if using an online site).
-Since too many inquiries leads to lower scores, eventually the consumer could lose out on decent financing because their scores are too low.
+In order for the consumer to get accurate information from several mortgages companies, they need to have their credit checked by each mortgage company which in turn leads to many inquiries (especially if using an online site which shops various lenders).
+Since too many inquiries lead to lower scores, eventually the consumer could lose out on decent financing because their scores are too low.

 Now for some good news and a way to combat that dreaded statement in the beginning of the article.

 There is a new policy at Fair Isaac and Company, the software will ignore all auto and mortgage related inquiries that occur in the previous 30 day period from the time the credit is checked by the lender.